t0bst4r/home-assistant-matter-hub/packages/docs/Getting Started/Bridge Configuration.md

 are then combined.
 All entities which match one of the include-rules will be included, but all entities which match one of the exclude rules will be excluded.
+Labels have to be applied at an entity level, not under device.

 > [!WARNING]
 > When performing changes on entities, like adding or removing a label, you need to refresh the matter-hub application